Interview with Coert Visser, Psychologist and Author of The Progress-Focused Approach

 - Keep working on getting better at what you do.

 As an accomplished psychology blogger, do you have any social media advice for people entering the field of psychology?

 Well, I could probably learn more about social media from them than they could learn from me!
 But I do use social media a lot and it helps me connect with my market.
 I tweet about what I have written and about new psychology research I have found out about.
 A great thing about LinkedIn is that it allows you to build groups, which is quite useful for me.
 I am not too active on Google+ but I think it is promising.
 I do find there some interesting stuff which I usually don’t find elsewhere.
 I did use Facebook and it worked in the sense that it lead to much traffic to my websites but I quit using it a few years ago.
 Somehow I did not feel comfortable with Facebook.
 I wasn’t sure I could trust it.

 This is the final question and time for your inner psychologist to break free.
-What is the key strength you bring to your career and how would you advise students to mine their own strengths to further their careers.
+What is the biggerst strength you would say you bring to your career and how would you advise students to mine their own strengths to further their careers?

 I think I am reasonably good at being aware of my own ignorance about many topics both within psychology and outside of psychology.
 This helps me to stay curious and to keep researching and learning which actually is fun to do and very useful.